 It seems obvious, but your sporting performance is linked directly to your general conditioning, your diet and your ability to perform functions that are key to your sport.

-I’ve trained a lot of rugby and football players who felt they needed to improve their conditioning and strength to ensure they could last a match, or to push through into a first team.
-Kettlebell work in particular translates well into rugby – there’s a lot of single arm and single leg work, which matches up well with a lot of the in-game movements your body will make.
+We’ve trained a lot of rugby and football players who felt they needed to improve their conditioning and strength to ensure they could last a match, or to push through into a first team.

 Whatever your sport, supplementary training is essential to get the most out of it.
 Even if your sport if just a hobby, additional training will help you get more out it – after all, professional sportspeople don’t simply practice their sport, they also train around it to improve.